 Klukkert Anatomical Sciences Lab

 Finally, another exciting element of the projects underway involves communicating with the public about what's being learned about the natural history of these regions, anthropogenic extinctions and the persisting ecological changes associated with these losses.
 For instance, my colleagues and I contributed to the 2019 documentary "When Whales Walked" and we were featured in the National Science Foundation's public outreach in celebration of National Fossil Day, 2020.
-Additional coverage can be found in Forbes Science, Outside Magazine, and most recently in the Morning Sun newspaper in Mount Pleasant, MI.
+Other outlets include Forbes Science, Outside Magazine, and the Fall 2022 issue of Popular Science.
 Other on-site efforts include showcasing new insights for the public in the countries that host my fieldwork through new and expanded museum and visitor center exhibits.